cover image - Small Animal Endoscopy, 3rd Edition

 Any student who attempts to request a review copy will be reported to the school's faculty and administration.

 The latest edition of this critically acclaimed text presents informative, practical, and up-to-date guidance on endoscopic indications, instrumentation, patient preparation, and techniques.
 The foremost experts in veterinary endoscopy provide the information students need to deliver the safest, high-quality endoscopic services for small animals, including avian and exotics.
 Chapters are organized consistently and lavishly illustrated to make it easy to find and understand key concepts and procedures.
-This edition also includes a companion website with expert demonstrations of techniques and videos of procedures.
+This edition also includes a companion website with slide decks, case studies, and a few videos.

 • Consistent chapter organization includes sections on indications, instrumentation, patient preparation, and restraint, in addition to details of the procedures themselves.